 What makes this flaky, layered treat delightful is that it comes in a variety of fillings: cheese, spinach and cheese (similar to the Greek classic spanakopita), and minced meat (for you carnivores).
 So scrumptious cheese could be the sole filling of this flaky baked pastry?
 YEP!
 I LOVE CHEESE!
 I MUST HAVE CHEESE!
 This incredible treat satisfies my craving for cheese, and it does so by perfectly complementing the gooey greatness with a crispy, flaky exterior: a perfect marriage between flavor and texture.
 The locals have told me that this flaky pastry is IT.
 So what does “IT” exactly mean?
 Well, you’ll have to try it for yourself to understand the blissful marriage between flavor and texture.
 Although the cheese filling is “cheesy,” it is far from heavy, which makes it a worth-guarding light snack or breakfast on the go.

 Hope you enjoy all these eats in Budva!
-Want more food recommendations?
-Head over to my Destinations: Let’s Mark! section.
+Want more of my Budva escapade?
+Put your furry paw HERE!

 Markin’ it up,